Exoplanet Diversity: Atmosphere

 GJ 436 b

 Gliese 436 system, 30 light-years from Earth (inside the Milky Way)

 4 times the size of Earth's diameter

 WASP-62 system, 520 light-years away (inside the Milky Way)

 Find out more with these additional resources from NASA’s Universe of Learning

-Artist’s conception of exoplanet GJ 436b courtesy of of NASA, ESA, and A. Feild and G. Bacon (STScI)
+Illustration of exoplanet GJ 436b: NASA, ESA, A. Feild, G. Bacon (STScI)

 Illustration of exoplanet WASP-62b: Kyoto UniversityModel transmission spectra of Hot Jupiter and Warm Neptune exoplanet from ExoCTK and the generic grid based on the ATMO grid published in Goyal, J., et al., 2018b, MNRAS